-When you have a private account and use hashtags, the posts will only be visible to those you have previously accepted.
-It might help you a little with your existing followers but it is not worth it.
+When you have a private account and use hashtags, the posts will only be visible to those you have previously accepted as followers.
+It might help you a little with your existing followers but it’s not beneficial on a large scale.

 Therefore, if you want to use hashtags to maximize your reach your account should be public.

-On the other side, if you don’t want much exposure on any given photo, don’t use any hashtags on it.
+On the other hand, if you don’t want much exposure on any given photo, don’t use any hashtags on it.

 By using relevant hashtags with your post, you can increase your visibility on the social network.

 Be consistent with the hashtags you use.
-If you post is to sports, don’t use a hashtag that has nothing to do with it just because it’s popular.
+If your post is about sports, don’t use a hashtag that has nothing to do with sports just because it’s popular.

-Also avoid using generic and desperate things like: #follow4follow #like4like #igers #instagrammers #tagsforlikes
+Also avoid using generic and desperate hashtags like: #follow4follow #like4like #igers #instagrammers #tagsforlikes

 While it is true that these hashtags bring followers and exposure, most of it will come from bots, spammers, and uninterested users.
 This will definitely damage your progress in the long run.

-Remember If your followers are not real and truly engaged Instagram’s algorithm will punish your account.
+Remember, if your followers are not real or truly engaged, Instagram’s algorithm will punish your account.

 Instagram only allows you to use 30 hashtags per publication, so be careful.